cloudstake/mdbook_validatortoolbox/src/quick-setup/quick-install/installer-application.md

 ---
-description: Installing Harmony Validator software on a new Signing or Non-Signing Node
+## Installing Harmony Validator software on a new Signing or Non-Signing Node
 ---

 # Installer Application